-Senior research project: The final requirement for the major in American studies is completion of a senior essay, to be written in the spring of senior year.
-Alternatively, students may fulfill this requirement by taking an additional seminar where a major paper is required, or, by writing an independent essay under the supervision of a faculty member.
-Seniors who wish to do a senior research project are required to take the Senior project colloquium in the fall of the senior year.
+The final requirement for the major is the completion of a senior essay, to be written in the spring of senior year.
+Alternatively, students may fulfill this requirement by taking an additional seminar where a major paper is required or by writing an independent essay under the supervision of a faculty member.
+Seniors who wish to do a senior research project are required to take AMST W3920, Senior Project Colloquium, in the fall of the senior year.